lanasve/First-problem-on-C-/README.md

-# First-problem-on-C#-
+# Multi-problem-on-C#-
-33 problems in one programm.
-My first C# programm in Lexicon on
+33 tasks in one program